 Parking Lot Accidents

-It’s shopping season even before Black Friday, so you know shopping centers and malls will be more than just crowded.
-They will also be filled with stressed-out, maxed-out shoppers who may not be as careful behind the wheel as they should be.
-There’s also the fact that parking lots will be more difficult to navigate because of this hectic holiday behavior.
-Parking lots are where many fender benders happen any time of the year, but you should drive even more defensively on Thanksgiving, Black Friday and Christmas/Hanukkah.
+During the holidays, shopping centers and malls are more than just crowded.
+They’re also filled with stressed-out, maxed-out shoppers who may not be as careful behind the wheel as they should be.
+Additionally, parking lots will be more difficult to navigate, too.
+In fact, parking lots are where many fender benders happen any time of the year, but you should drive even more defensively around Thanksgiving, Black Friday and Christmas/Hanukkah.

 Are All Parking Lot Accidents Considered No-Fault Accidents?

 Many people involved in a parking lot accident have no police report to show for it.
 This poses a problem when it comes to filing an insurance claim because there are many factors that determine who is at fault in an accident.

 First, it’s a myth that any parking lot accident gets taken care of by both drivers’ insurance companies at a 50/50 split.
 Typically, when there is a parking lot accident, the fault goes to the car pulling out.
 That is, the driver waiting to take the spot will not be considered at fault.
 However, the outcome is never clear cut, so you should always file a police report.

 Also, keep in mind that there will be underinsured drivers or drivers with no insurance at all in these parking lots, too.